Does the Trinitarian God Exist?

 Ms. Zhang’s fellowship had me utterly convinced.
 I nodded in agreement, saying: “After hearing what you said today, I now understand that God and Jesus are actually one God and that Jesus didn’t acknowledge there was a God the Father in heaven at all.
 But there is still something I don’t understand: Since the Father and the Son are one God, why did the Lord Jesus call God in heaven Father when He prayed in the garden of Gethsemane?”

 Ms. Zhang then replied, “We can find the answer to your question in the words of God.
 Let’s see what God’s word says, ‘When Jesus called God in heaven by the name of Father as He prayed, this was done only from the perspective of a created man, only because the Spirit of God had put on an ordinary and normal flesh and had the exterior cover of a created being.
-Even if within Him was the Spirit of God, His exterior appearance was still that of an ordinary man; in other words, He had become the “Son of man” of which all men, including Jesus Himself, spoke.
+Even if within Him was the Spirit of God, His exterior appearance was still that of a normal man; in other words, He had become the “Son of man” of which all men, including Jesus Himself, spoke.
 Given that He is called, He is a person (whether man or woman, in any case one with the exterior shell of a human being) born into a normal family of ordinary people.
-Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a man of creation.
+Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a created man.
 Do you still remember the Lord’s Prayer that Jesus taught you to memorize?
 “Our Father in heaven….”
-He asked all man to call God in heaven by the name of Father.
-And since He too called Him Father, He did so from the perspective of one who stands on an equal footing with you all. … His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He is the Son of the Spirit of God in heaven.
-Rather, it is simply that His perspective is different, not that He is a different person.
+He asked all men to call God in heaven by the name of Father.
+And since He too called Him Father, He did so from the perspective of one who stands on an equal footing with you all. … His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He was the Son of the Spirit of God in heaven.
+Rather, it was simply that His perspective was different, not that He was a different person.
 The existence of distinct persons is a fallacy!
 Prior to His crucifixion, Jesus was a Son of man bound by the limitations of the flesh, and He did not fully possess the authority of the Spirit.
 That is why He could only seek the will of God the Father from the perspective of a created being.
 It is as He thrice prayed in Gethsemane: “Not as I will, but as You will.”
 Before He was laid on the cross, He was but the King of the Jews; He was , the Son of man, and not a body of glory.
 That is why, from the standpoint of a created being, He called God Father.’
 From God’s words we can understand that when the Lord Jesus called God in heaven by the name of Father, He was doing this from the perspective of a created man, but it does not prove that He was the in heaven.
 Before the Lord Jesus was crucified, He was the Son of man, the Christ, not the embodiment of glory.
 So, when He called God in heaven Father from the perspective of a created being, or to put it another way, when the incarnate God called the Spirit in heaven His Father from the perspective of the flesh, this demonstrates the Lord Jesus’ humbleness and obedience.”

 After listening to Ms. Zhang’s fellowship, my heart was brightened, and I said, “Turns out that when the Lord Jesus prayed to God in heaven as the Father, He was doing this from the perspective of the flesh, which is to say, from the perspective of one who stands on an equal footing with us.
 The Lord Jesus is too humble.
 Yet His praying this way does not prove that He is the Son of God.
 But there is something I still don’t quite understand: Why did God in heaven call the Lord Jesus His beloved Son?”

 Ms. Zhang then explained with patience, “As for this question, God’s words have made it very clear.
 Let’s read another passage of God’s words together.
 God says: ‘There are still those who say, “Did not God expressly state that Jesus was His beloved Son?”
 Jesus is the beloved Son of God, in whom He is well pleased—this was certainly spoken by God Himself.
 That was God bearing witness to Himself, but merely from a different perspective, that of the Spirit in heaven bearing witness to His own incarnation.
 Jesus is His incarnation, not His Son in heaven.
 Do you understand?
 Do not the words of Jesus, “I am in the Father, and the Father in Me,” indicate that They are one Spirit?
 And is it not because of the incarnation that They were separated between heaven and earth?
-In reality, They are still one; no matter what, it is simply God bearing witness to Himself’ (‘Does the Trinity Exist?’).
+In reality, They are still one; no matter what, it is simply God bearing witness to Himself’ (“Does the Trinity Exist?”).

 “Before, when we saw in the Bible that when the Lord Jesus was baptized, a voice from heaven said, ‘This is My beloved Son, in whom I am well pleased,’ we thought God was saying that Jesus was His Son.
 Only through reading God’s words did we realize that this is simply our notions and imaginations.
 Back then, when the Lord Jesus was doing His work on earth, what people at that time saw was the flesh of God.
 If the Holy Spirit had directly testified that the incarnate Lord Jesus was God, it would have been difficult for people to accept, because people at that time had no concept of God becoming flesh, nor did they know that such an average-seeming Son of man was actually the embodiment of God’s Spirit, the appearance of the God Yahweh in the flesh.
 Even though the Lord Jesus said the kingdom of heaven was at hand, brought people the way of repentance and manifested many miracles, fully revealing God’s authority and power, people still failed to recognize from the Lord Jesus’ word and work that the Lord Jesus was God Himself; they only acknowledged that the Lord Jesus was one of the prophets or called Him Master.
 Therefore, according to the stature and understanding of people at that time, God testified that the Lord Jesus was His beloved Son from the position of the Spirit, allowing people to see that the Lord Jesus was indeed from God—that way fit in better with people’s conceptions, and made it easier for people to accept the Lord’s salvation.
 But the idea of the Father and the Son was only appropriate for the years when the Lord Jesus became flesh.
 After He left, there was no longer any Father and Son.”